 Everyone has come across at least one Metallica fan this week.
 You remember those sour-faced Goths at the bus stop?
 They like Metallica.
 Those creepy looking kids hanging out in the park?
 They like Metallica.
 Those long-haired old blokes talking about guitars in the pub?
-They
+They really like Metallica.

 You see after 28 years and nine studio albums, Metallica has amassed quite the fan base and tonight 20,000 of these schmucks have descended on North Greenwich.
 The once corporate 02 Arena has become a gloomy pit of black-clad despair and, for a self-confessed ‘Metalli-virgin’ like me, it’s hard to go into this with a completely open mind.
 I already know I’m going to hate it.